JadeMatrix/Modular-LEGO-Dungeon-Specification/Specification.md

 * outdoor areas
 * ornate entrances
-* if game tiles don't align, "where" a character is standing is at the dungeon master's discretion
+* if game tiles don't align, "where" a character is standing is at the game master's discretion

 ## Area Revelation